istana/libnss-maria/README.md

 - the support for unix socket
 - code quality analyzer in addition to strict compiler checks
 - more unit tests
+- figure how to run integration test in Docker without random errors

 ## Build && Test in Vagrant